jazz-code/Front-End/README.md

 Play our game [here](https://pedantic-bardeen-27d080.netlify.com/).

+NOTICE: (information current as of 08/27/2019, not intended to be used for anything other than entertainment and information is not guaranteed to be accurate)

 # Features
 You can take the quiz without having to log in.
 You will be timed, make sure you know your celebrities before time runs out.